zjy1994/academic-website/content/home/universityservice.md

     description: |2-
         Responsibilities include:

+		* Organizing regular training
-        * Introducing students to experiments
+		* Leading the team to games
-        * Providing advice and assistance
-        * Evaluating students' performance

   - title: Minister of Organization Department
     company: Association for Science and Technology, Northwest A&F University